Volume and Display Interpolation Methods

 - Vertical interpolation method Interval is only available for Sample interpretation: Top Posted interval.

-- Classes that have the default sample interpolation set to Top-posted interval will have the default vertical interpolation method set to interval.
+- Classes that have the default sample interpolation set to Top-posted interval will have the default vertical interpolation method set to Interval (Smooth).
 Users still can change these default values to their preferred settings before saving the session.

 Interpolate pixels for display: